Get in Touch

 • Extracting packages without dpkg

-• Further readings for package management
+• Further readings on package management

-• An overview of the boot strap process
+• Overview of the bootstrap process

-• BIOS, boot loader, and mini-Debian system
+• BIOS, boot loaders, and the mini-Debian system

-• The meaning of runlevels
+• Understanding runlevels

 • Default parameters for each init script

-• The hostname
+• Managing the hostname

 • The udev system